Your Questions, Answered

 -

 My approach is complemented by my Advanced Practice Nursing education and experience.
 I see mental health through a unique lens that is an amalgamation of my professional expertise and my lived experience.
 I have the ability to apply an intuitive, yet perceptive awareness that supports my ability to meet clients needs.
-I have the discernment that helps me notice phenomenon that others do not.
+I have discernment that helps me notice phenomenon that others do not.

 -